BartoszBartmanski/StoSpa2/README.md

 ## Installation

 There are two ways of using StoSpa2: with Python or with C++.
+To install `pystospa` and so to use the Python interface of StoSpa2, we only need to follow the installation instructions found in the Python section below.
+Likewise, to compile the C++ code, we only need to follow the instructions in the C++ section below.

 ### Python